 Inter-house swimming galas for boys and girls are held in the Lent term and a number of competitive inter-school galas take place mainly in the Summer term.

 Epsom College has a long history of excellence at Target Rifle Shooting, both small-bore and full-bore, and over the last 20 years has consistently been the premier rifle shooting school in the UK.
 The College Rifle team has won the National Championships - the Ashburton Shield - 14 times in the past 26 years and 15 times overall.
 The College holds the record for the highest number of Ashburton wins by a single school.

 Benefiting from first class coaching and an on-site target rifle range, recent years have also seen the College team win the Sawyer Cup, the London & Middlesex Rifle Meeting and the Clayton Challenge Trophy.

 Tennis is played throughout the year but especially in the Summer Term.
 The College has an excellent record in the sport.

 The boys and girls participate in House matches as well as a strong circuit of school matches each Saturday afternoon.
-We regularly field nine girls' sides and twelve boys' teams.
+We regularly field sixteen girls' sides, eleven boys' teams and twelve mixed sides.